-- 18. "Variance" means a grant of relief by a community from the terms of a flood plain management regulation. - 19.
+- 20. "Variance" means a grant of relief by a community from the terms of a flood plain management regulation. - 21.
 "Violation" means the failure of a structure or other development to be fully compliant with the community's flood plain management regulations.
-A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in 44CFR § 60.3(b)(5), (c)(4), (c)(10), (d)(3), (e)(2), (e)(4), or (e)(5) is presumed to be in violation until such time as that documentation is provided. - 2:02 Establishment of District The limits of the Flood Plain Conservation District is hereby determined to be areas subject to frequent periodic flooding and includes all such areas delineated on the Town Flood Plain Map.
+A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in 44CFR § 60.3(b)(5), (c)(4), (c)(10), (d)(3), (e)(2), (e)(4), or (e)(5) is presumed to be in violation until such time as that documentation is provided.

+2:02 Establishment of District The limits of the Flood Plain Conservation District is hereby determined to be areas subject to frequent periodic flooding the base flood and includes: (1) all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Study for the County of Carroll, NH" dated March 19, 2013, together with the associated Flood Insurance Rate Maps dated March 19, 2013, and (2) all lands designated as floodplain areas on the Saco River Floodplain Maps. all such areas delineated on the Town Flood Plain Map.
 The Flood Plain Map is based on the identification of alluvial soils by the Soil Conservation Service, United States Department of Agriculture in data and maps comprising the Soil Survey of Carroll County, dated 1977.
-Although infrequent floods will exceed the limits of alluvial soils, these alluvial soils represent the areas most often inundated by flood waters and represent the most realistic flood plain for the purpose of this district. - 2:03 Adjustment of District Boundaries Insofar as various natural conditions, including the flood plain as herein defined, may change, such change can be validated by detailed on-site survey techniques approved by the Soil Conservation Service, United States Department of Agriculture. delineation of the flood plain boundary as shown on the soil maps can be modified by the Board of adjustment upon receipt of findings of the detailed on-site survey techniques by the petitioner.
+Although infrequent floods will exceed the limits of alluvial soils, these alluvial soils represent the areas most often inundated by flood waters and represent the most realistic flood plain for the purpose of this district.

+2:03 Adjustment of District Boundaries Insofar as various natural conditions, including the flood plain as herein defined, may change, such change can be validated by detailed on-site survey techniques approved by the Soil Conservation Service, United States Department of Agriculture. delineation of the flood plain boundary as shown on the soil maps can be modified by the Board of adjustment upon receipt of findings of the detailed on-site survey techniques by the petitioner.
 The Board of Adjustment shall act upon the recommendations of the Planning Board and the validation of the Soil Conservation Service and/or other appropriate agencies.